Continuous viscosity solutions to linear-quadratic stochastic control problems with singular terminal state constraint: Solution and verification

 \subsubsection{Existence via Perron's method}

 Armed with our comparison principle, the existence of a viscosity solution to our HJB equation can be established using Perron's method as soon as suitable sub- and supersolutions can be identified.
-In order to establish the existence of such solutions, we notice that the quantity $\|\frac{\mathcal L \eta }{\eta}\|$ is well-defined and finite, due to Assumption \ref{Ass2}.
-Hence $\delta :=1/\|\frac{\mathcal L \eta }{\eta}\| \wedge T> 0$.
-Let us then define
+In view of Assumption \ref{Ass2}, $\eta, \lambda\in C_m(\mathbb R^d)$ for some $m\geq 0$ and $\|\frac{\mathcal L \eta }{\eta}\|$ is well-defined and finite.
+Hence